 M. How Does Today's Action Affect Indian Country in Oklahoma?

-Oklahoma is not authorized to carry out its Hazardous Waste Program in Indian Country within the State.
+Oklahoma is not authorized to carry out its Hazardous Waste Program in Indian country within the State.
 This authority remains with EPA.
-Therefore, this action has no effect on Indian Country.
+Therefore, this action has no effect in Indian country.

 N. What Is Codification?

 Codification is the process of placing the State's statutes and regulations that comprise the State's authorized hazardous waste program into the CFR.
 The EPA does this by referencing the authorized State rules in 40 CFR part 272.
 The EPA reserves the amendment of 40 CFR part 272, Subpart LL for this codification of Oklahoma's program changes until a later date.
 Start Printed Page 16531